x42/matrixmixer.lv2/README.md

 see the first 10 lines of the Makefile.
 You really want to package the superset of [x42-plugins](https://github.com/x42/x42-plugins).

 The number of I/O can be set at compile time using `N_INPUTS` and `N_OUTPUTS` make variables.
-The default is 8x8. `make clean` is needed when changing the matrix size.
+The default is 8x8.
+Note that to change the size, a `make clean` is needed.

 Usage
 -----